saleor/saleor/docs/products.rst

 Product structure
 =================

-Before filling your shop with products we need to introduce 3 product concepts - *product classes*, *products*, *product variants*.
+Before filling your shop with products we need to introduce 3 product concepts - *product types*, *products*, *product variants*.

 Overview
 --------